Apple Pancakes with kiwi, strawberries and pears

 - Put the finished on a warm plate and cover with a clean towel to keep warm while you make more for the stack.

 Ta-Da!
-The finished pancakes perfect for Mother’s Day.
+The finished pancakes perfect for Mother’s Day, pancake day or any day when pancakes would be a delicious treat.

 I hope you like them as much as I do x